India's coronavirus deaths exceed 200,000 after record surge in cases

 The U.S. State Department’s coordinator for global COVID-19 response, Gayle Smith, warned that India’s challenge called for a sustained effort: “We all need to understand that we are still at the front end of this.
 This hasn’t peaked yet.”

-Reporting by Tanvi Mehta and Anuron Kumar Mitra; Additional reporting by Rajendra Jadhav; Writing by Lincoln Feast; Editing by Richard Pullin and Clarence Fernandez
+Reporting by Tanvi Mehta, Neha Arora, Sanjeev Miglani and Anuron Kumar Mitra; Additional reporting by Rajendra Jadhav; Writing by Lincoln Feast; Editing by Richard Pullin and Clarence Fernandez

 Our Standards: The Thomson Reuters Trust Principles.